Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Thompson Sampling Algorithm and The Main Result

-Theorem \ref{thm:convergence} gives us an explicit rate of convergence of $\bsx^t$ to $\bsx^*$.
-However, it does not characterize how fast we realize this rate in practice since it holds for large enough $t$.
-The function structure plays an important role in determining this time.
+Theorem \ref{thm:convergence} gives us an explicit rate of decay of the distance between $\bsx^t$ and $\bsx^*$.
+Note that the explicit rate of convergence is adaptive as it depends on how sharp or flat the function $f$ truly is, as formalized through $\delta_\epsilon$.

+Intuitively, if the function is very flat, for example, the Gaussian density with an extremely large variance, then $\delta_\epsilon$ would be quite small and hence convergence of $\bsx^t$ to $\bsx^*$ would be very slow.
+On the contrary, if the function has a sharp peak, $\delta_\epsilon$ is large and hence the covergence will be much faster.

+As a concrete example, if $f(x) = -|x|$, then $\delta_\epsilon = \epsilon$, in which case, we can actually derive the explicit rate of convergence.
+Specifically we get, Thus, the rate of convergence of $\bsx^t$ to $\bsx^*$ is $O(t^{-1/2 + \rho})$ where $\rho > 0$ is arbitrary.
+Hence, for any function with a sharper peak around its global maximum the rate of convergence is faster, while for a function which is more flat, the rate of convergence is slower.

+Overall, the function structure plays an important role in determining the explicit rate of convergence.
 We show a simple simulation example in Section \ref{sec:simul_study} to see this decay rate as a function degenerates into a flat function.